ckeditor/ckeditor5-package-generator/packages/ckeditor5-package-generator/lib/templates/README.md

 ### `translations:collect`

-Collects translation messages (arguments of the `t()` function) and context files, then validate whether provided values do not interfere with the values specified in the `@ckeditor/ckeditor5-core` package.
+Collects translation messages (arguments of the `t()` function) and context files, then validates whether the provided values do not interfere with the values specified in the `@ckeditor/ckeditor5-core` package.

 The task may end with an error if one of the following conditions is met: